Mary Jane Watson: "Civil War"

-During the events of the 2006–2007 "Civil War" storyline, when Peter and Mary Jane's apartment and Aunt May's house are burned down by Charlie Weiderman, and Spider-Man joins the New Avengers, Mary Jane and Aunt May accompany him to live in Stark Tower.
+During the events of the 2006–2007 "Civil War" storyline, when Peter and Mary Jane's apartment and Aunt May's house are burned down by Charlie Weiderman, and Spider-Man joins the New Avengers, Mary Jane and May accompany him to live in Stark Tower.
 Mary Jane immediately feels at home with the New Avengers and is happy to finally be a part of Spider-Man's world.

 The Civil War events forced Peter to stage a secret transfer of Mary Jane out of Stark Mansion, feeling that with the loss of his secret identity and his doubts about Tony Stark's ideas, Mary Jane had become a hostage in a luxurious house.
 Now residing in a cheap motel, her whole life had been affected, from her increasing difficulties in finding a new job as an actress to her being an easy target and prey, along with Aunt May, for the superpowered foes of Spider-Man.

 Peter, Mary Jane, and Aunt May are targeted by an assassin working for Spider-Man's old foe, the Kingpin.
-When Peter returns to the Parker family's motel hideout, the assassin takes aim at Peter and fires, but hits Aunt May instead.
-Peter and MJ scramble to save Aunt May's life, rushing her from hospital to hospital while trying to maintain their fragile cover of anonymity.
+When Peter returns to the Parker family's motel hideout, the assassin takes aim at Peter and fires, but hits May instead.
+Peter and MJ scramble to save May's life, rushing her from hospital to hospital while trying to maintain their fragile cover of anonymity.
 In trying to keep May alive and hidden from Spider-Man's enemies, they become fugitives on the run.